ehonda/ReflectionBreaksSemVer/README.md

 # Overview

-This is a small proof of concept that [semantic versioning](https://semver.org/) can be "broken" (depending on what you define to be backwards compatible, i.e. minor version updates) in C# by using reflection.
+This is a small proof of concept that [semantic versioning](https://semver.org/) can be "broken" (argueably not really - See [What does this mean?](what-does-this-mean?)) in C# by using reflection.

 # How it works